bevacqua/campaign/README.md

 The only difference between `.send` and `.sendString` is that `.send` takes the path to a file, rather than the template itself. `.send` compiles the template and keeps it in a cache, while `.sendString` compiles the template every time.

+You can also use `.render` or `.renderString` as the equivalents to both of these methods that will only render the emails as HTML.
+This is useful for debugging and to render emails identically to what your customers see, but handle the rendering logic yourself.

 ### `subject`

 The email subject.